treehouses/treehouses.github.io/pages/vi/profiles/Srobin22.md

 ### About Me

-I am a student pursuing Bachelor degree in Computer Engineering.
+I am a student pursuing Bachelor degree in *Computer Engineering*.

 #### Programming Languages/Tools